faizilham/msc-thesis/main/ch5_general_function.typ

   )\
 $ <eq:CombineDef>

 We define the replace function as shown in @eq:ReplaceDef.
-As the name suggests, it simply replaces any occurence of effect variables $epsilon$ and $phiEf$ based on the combined environment.
+As the name suggests, it replaces any occurence of effect variables $epsilon$ and $phiEf$ based on the combined environment.

 $
   "replace"(Gamma, PiEf) = {i |-> ef | i |-> epsilon in PiEf, Gamma(epsilon) = {ef}}\